 The 1990s witnessed a boom in the popularity of sports jerseys as an essential part of men’s fashion.
 Sports enthusiasts wore these jerseys, and the fashion-forward crowd symbolized team pride and personal style.
 Iconic basketball, football, and baseball jerseys adorned with the names and numbers of legendary athletes like Michael Jordan, Deion Sanders, and Ken Griffey Jr. became highly sought-after pieces.

-These jerseys’ bold colors, eye-catching logos, and oversized fits contributed to their appeal, often worn with baggy jeans or shorts and a backward baseball cap.
+These jerseys’ bold colors, eye-catching logos, and oversized fits contributed to their appeal.
+They were often worn with baggy jeans or shorts and a backward baseball cap.
 The rise of hip-hop culture played a significant role in popularizing sports jerseys.

 Denim Shorts